Spring Experiences

 Brew Ridge Taps in downtown Lexington serves 17 craft brews on draft plus a wide selection of bottle beer.
 Check the Brew Ridge Taps website for trivia nights, live music and game competitions.

-Did someone say cider?
-Oh yeah we did.
-Halcyon Days Cider Co. in Natural Bridge is making some of the best cider around.
-Sample a few, plan to take home a few, and don't forget to make your way to and through the apple tree labyrinth.
+Not yet on the cider train?
+Halcyon Days Cider Co. in Natural Bridge is making some of the best cider around and an excellent introduction to the beverage.
+Sample a few, then make your way through the apple tree labyrinth.
 Across the way is the Ramulose Ridge Vineyards tasting room at Virginia Gold Orchard.
 Stop by for a flight in the barn and plan to come back when the wildflowers are blooming; you can pick your own!

 Sunday Drives

 If you're visiting to enjoy one of our excellent spring events, you may want to take your time perusing some of our best routes.
-Have your camera ready, as the views are impressive!
+Have your camera ready; it's impressive!

 Fresh Air Excursions